alikafridi/problems_worth_solving/Readme.md

 #####Solve issues that are major causes for deaths for humans
 #####Improve the quality of life for older adults
 #####Deal with problems that arise from increased life expectancy.
 Ex.
 Reduced # of jobs, increased food necessities, less physical space, etc.
+#####Ending discrimination against any group of people
+#####Predicting natural disasters.
+Also building ways to prevent damage from them and reacting faster to help with aid